SMS Nix: Service history

+British service

 The Royal Navy renamed the ship Weser and sent her to the Devonport shipyard for an overhaul, after which she was sent to the Mediterranean Sea in March.
 Her commander at that time was John Edmund Commerell; while operating in the Black Sea, Weser once again caught fire while steaming off Constantinople and Commerell ran the ship aground.
 After the fire was suppressed, the ship was towed off and later joined the siege of Sevastopol in June.
 On the night of 16 June, she joined several other vessels—HMS Tribune, Highflyer, Terrible, Miranda, Niger, Arrow, Viper, and Snake—for a night bombardment of the Russian positions defending the city.
 Weser later entered the Sea of Azov and on 11 October, Commerell, William Thomas Rickard (the ship's quartermaster), and a seaman went ashore to burn Russian stores.
 Commerell and Rickard were both awarded the Victoria Cross for their actions.
 She joined the fleet that attacked Kinburn on 17 October that resulted in the Battle of Kinburn.

 After the war, Weser was stationed in Malta, and in early 1859, she returned to Britain for a major overhaul at the Woolwich Arsenal, carried out between 1 May 1859 and May 1861.
 She thereafter returned to the Mediterranean before being decommissioned at Malta in 1865.
 She was employed there as a harbor ship until 1873, when she was sold for scrap on 29 October and subsequently broken up.